rahulsh1/rahulsh1.github.com/_posts/2020-01-09-AWS-Certified-Solution-Architect-Associate.md

 ### Exam Study Resources

 #### PluralSight
 I started with PluralSight Course [AWS Certified Solutions Architect - Associate](https://app.pluralsight.com/paths/certificate/aws-certified-solutions-architect-associate).
-This is 20+ hours of videos.
+This is six courses total with total 20 hours of videos.
 You can watch these at 1.2x speed.
-While they cover a good set of AWS services and labs, they do not cover in sufficient depth that is needed for the exam.
+While they cover a good set of AWS services and labs at a high level, this does not cover in sufficient depth that is needed for the exam.
-The last course "Demystifying the AWS Certified Solutions Architect: Associate Exam" does focus on the exam topics at a high level and how to prepare.
+The last course `Demystifying the AWS Certified Solutions Architect: Associate Exam` does focus on the exam topics at a high level and how to prepare.

 #### Udemy
-To gather some more ground, I took following two Udemy courses:
+To gather some more ground, I took the following two Udemy courses:
 1. [AWS Certified Solutions Architect - Associate 2020](https://www.udemy.com/course/aws-certified-solutions-architect-associate/) by  Ryan Kroonenburg.
-  This is 13 hours and has 2 Practice Tests.
-While some of the topics are covered well, it lacks details on some of the more advanced topics like Redshift, CloudFront, AWS Interconnects.
+  This is 13 hours total and has 2 Practice Tests.
+While some of the topics are covered well, it lacks details on some of the more advanced topics like Redshift, CloudFront, AWS Interconnects and such.
+However if you are new to AWS, this one is good to begin with.
+Topics such as VPC is covered really well.

 2. [Ultimate AWS Certified Solutions Architect Associate 2020](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c01/) by Stephane Maarek.
-  This is 18.5 hours and has 1 Practice test.
+  This is 18.5 hours total and has 1 Practice test.
 This is by far the most extensive course and has good coverage overall with focus on the exam.
-There are these architecture discussion videos which can you help in understanding the big picture and how these services all come together.
+There are these architecture discussion videos which can help in understanding the big picture and how these services all come together.

 #### QwikLabs
-These are good for some hands-on lab to solidify your understanding and gain more experience with AWS services.
+These are good for some hands-on lab to solidify your understanding and gain more expertise with AWS services.

 > The above material (if you know these very well) can get you close to 60-70% of what is needed for the exam.

 #### AWS Resources
-AWS has a ton of resources and it is easy to get lost in the documentation hole.
+AWS has a ton of resources and it is easy to get lost in this documentation hole.
 From an exam point of view, the FAQs have a lot of info not covered anywhere else.

 Start with the [FAQ Site](https://aws.amazon.com/faqs/).
 Some of these are really long and can take some time to go through.